man-schu/rasyti/README.md

 ## Credits

-This application is based on <a href="https://github.com/fabi1cazenave/webtypist">WebTypist (Github)</a>, version 1, which has been abandoned.
+Credits to <a href="https://github.com/fabi1cazenave/webtypist">WebTypist (Github)</a>, version 1, for providing the original engine.

 Credits also to the KDE project <a href="https://kde.org/applications/education/org.kde.ktouch">ktouch</a> for providing lessons for a lot of languages.